Panarin, Vatrano help Rangers beat Penguins 5-2 in Game 2

 Game 3 is Saturday night in Pittsburgh.

 With the Rangers leading 3-2 after 40 minutes, the Penguins came out strong in the third period with the first nine shots on goal.
-Shesterkin stopped a tip by Bryan Rust and then made a diving save to deny a slap shot by Evgeni Malkin in the opening minute of the period.
-Shesterkin also stopped a slap shot by Guentzel 3 1/2 minutes in and then had a diving save on Crosby’s deflection nearly 30 seconds later.
+Shesterkin stopped them all.

 Panarin then extended the lead to 4-2 when his centering pass from beyond the goal line deflected off Penguins defenseman Mike Matheson and past Domingue at 8:02.